scriptituk/pdfpatch/README.md

 This executes a patch script to overlay opaque masks and text.

 It works by executing a custom PostScript `/EndPage` procedure when `showpage` is invoked, at the end of each page that needs patching.
-An alternative is to use annotation pdfmarks or annotator software like [mutool](https://mupdf.com/docs/manual-mutool-run.html) but this solution is simple and generates content stream data.
+An alternative is to use annotation pdfmarks or annotator software like [mutool](https://mupdf.com/docs/manual-mutool-run.html) but this solution is simple and accurate, and avoids annotations which are not always supported.
+Note that with Ghostscript V9.21 the -dPreserveAnnots=false switch renders PDF annotations as content stream data.

 ## Usage

-`gs -q -sDEVICE=pdfwrite -o out.pdf -sPDFname=in.pdf -- pdfpatch.ps args`
+`gs -q -dNOSAFER -sDEVICE=pdfwrite -o out.pdf -sPDFname=in.pdf -- pdfpatch.ps args`
 to pass patch arguments on the commandline, or
-`gs -q -sDEVICE=pdfwrite -o out.pdf -sPDFname=in.pdf -sargname=args.txt pdfpatch.ps`
+`gs -q -dNOSAFER -sDEVICE=pdfwrite -o out.pdf -sPDFname=in.pdf -sargname=args.txt pdfpatch.ps`
 to read patch arguments from a script file.
 Patch arguments are in PostScript dictionary syntax, e.g.:
 ```